Shubhwithai/Sutra_Cookbooks/multilingual/README.md

 ## Contents

+This folder is intended for future multilingual examples and resources.
+Currently, multilingual examples can be found in other sections of the repository:

-- [Using Regional Languages with SUTRA](Using_Regional_Languages_with_Sutra.ipynb) - A comprehensive notebook demonstrating SUTRA's capabilities across various Indian languages (Hindi, Tamil, Bengali, Telugu, Marathi, Punjabi) and international languages (Arabic, Chinese, Spanish, Russian, Swahili).
+- [Using Regional Languages with SUTRA](../getting-started/Using_Regional_Languages_with_Sutra.ipynb) - A comprehensive notebook demonstrating SUTRA's capabilities across various Indian languages (Hindi, Tamil, Bengali, Telugu, Marathi, Punjabi) and international languages (Arabic, Chinese, Spanish, Russian, Swahili).

+Additionally, there is a markdown version of the notebook available in the main repository:

+- [Using Regional Languages with SUTRA (Markdown)](../../Using_Regional_Languages_with_Sutra.md) - Contains the same content as the notebook but in markdown format with a Colab link for easy access.

+## Future Plans

+This folder will be expanded with additional multilingual examples and resources, including:

+1. Language-specific fine-tuning examples
+2. Specialized multilingual RAG implementations
+3. Cross-lingual transfer learning demonstrations
+4. Industry-specific multilingual use cases
+5. Multilingual chatbot examples

 ## Key Multilingual Features